ibnuhabibie/client/README.md

 php artisan vendor:publish --provider="Laracatch\Client\LaracatchServiceProvider"
 ```

+#### Disabled Environments

+Laracatch by default is disabled in `testing` environment.
+You can adjust this value by changing the `disabled_environments` array in the configuration.
+This value has precedence over the next configuration value.

 #### Disabling Laracatch

 By default, Laracatch is enabled only when the `debug` key in `config/app.php` is set to `true`.